amarshall/CS342/Project5/README.txt

 PURPOSE: Apply the design principles you have learned so far to develop and
          test code for the given problem.
 Apply the proxy and strategy patterns, and any other applicable pattern(s).
-PERCENT COMPLETE:
+PERCENT COMPLETE: 100%
 PARTS THAT ARE NOT COMPLETE: None
-BUGS:
+BUGS: None
-INPUT FORMAT:
+INPUT FORMAT: (None)
-SAMPLE OUTPUT:
+SAMPLE OUTPUT: (Should output nothing on success)
 TO COMPILE: ant compile
 TO RUN: ant run
 EXTRA CREDIT: n/a